-Improperly secured cargo can cause weigh redistribution that could cause trailer sway or additional stress on the trailer and tow vehicle as well as the possibility of losing cargo on the roadway, creating a danger for other drivers.
+Improperly secured cargo can cause cargo to shift, resulting in trailer sway or additional stress on the trailer and tow vehicle as well as the possibility of losing cargo on the roadway, creating a danger for other drivers.

 Tips for properly securing your load

 Ensure your tie-downs are properly rated for the load they are meant to secure.

 Inspect all tie-downs for wear and damage, replacing when worn or damaged.